BrandonBenge/database-tracker/README.md

 # database-tracker

 ## Purpose
+This will be a vary modulized program for development purposes.

+## TestFramework
 This program is to proof test an HA with LB mysql environment.
 It will work with both MySQL and MariaDB with focus on MariaDB with Galara.
+Currently my focus in only on the GSLB/LB stuff.
+I look to extend further to many different areas.

 ## Focused environment for our Galara clusters
                   GSLB(Global Load Balancer)